hauke96/wiki2book/doc/configuration.md

 }
 ```

-See the table above for mandatory entries, default values and possibilities to override these.
+Take a look at the `projects` folder for further examples.

-### Use a different Wikipedia instance
+## Use a different Wikipedia instance

 Per default, the english wikipedia (`en`) is used.
 However, you can change the `wikipedia-instance` entry in your projects or config file (s. above).